cogentcore/core/README.md

 * get all json save / load working

+* tab widget basic fix

+### TODO

 * tab widget and integrate with tree view editor?
 Popups show up in a separate tab?

-### TODO
+* separator not rendering..

+* MenuBar / Toolbar -- just a layout really, with some styling?

+* basic rich text formatting -- , and bold / italic styles for fonts?
+* style parsing crash on font-family

+* really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property

 * main menu (mac)